MicrosoftDocs/power-platform/power-platform/admin/trial-environments.md

 To extend a subscription trial:

 - Partners can request an extension of offer-based trials on behalf of their customer here: https://transform.microsoft.com/customer-trials.
-- Customer admins can request a single extension in the M365 admin center by following the instructions here: https://docs.microsoft.com/en-us/microsoft-365/commerce/extend-your-trial?view=o365-worldwide.
-Note that while these instructions are for Office, they apply equally to Dynamics admin trials and other Power Platform admin trials.
+- Customer admins can request a single extension in the Microsoft 365 admin center by following the instructions here: https://docs.microsoft.com/en-us/microsoft-365/commerce/extend-your-trial?view=o365-worldwide.
+Note that while these instructions are for Office, they apply equally to Dynamics 365 admin trials and other Power Platform admin trials.

 ## Convert either type of trial environment to a production environment